WenW186079/SpeechTechnology_FakeAudioDetection/README.md

 - Balanced: Equal number of spoof and bona-fide samples (1000+1000).
 As MLAAD data is generated based on Mailabs, the duration of each label is similar.

 ### Selected Data
 - Traditional generating spoof data:
-  - Griffin Lim (En, De, Ru, It)
+  - Griffin Lim (En, De, Fr, Ru, It, Es, Pl, Uk)
 - Neural network-based generating spoof data:
+  - VITS (En, De, Fr, It, Es, Pl, Uk)
   - VITS Neon (En, De)
-  - VITS  (It)
-  - Tacotron2 DCA  (En, De)

-Note: Due to the limited amount of German data available for Tacotron2 DCA, it is included solely for comparison purposes.
-Additionally, since Italian data is not available for VITS Neon, VITS is utilized instead.

 Selected data are stored in meta CSV files: `/meta_path/`
 To ensure no overlap, real and spoof data are separated into three files: train, dev, test.
 For example: